segabor/RoundTable/README.md

 # Project RoundTable

 ## What is this?
 An attempt to rewrite [ReacTable](http://reactable.com/products/live/) software.
-RoundTable is written in Java language and based on [Processing](http://processing.org/) framework.
+RoundTable is a TUIO client written in Java language and based on [Processing](http://processing.org/) visual framework.

 ## Current Status
 Basically it's in an early, experimental stage so everything may (and will) change.
 A few things are already working but there is a lot of work to be done.
 List of more or less complete functions: